What are the best iPhones to play mobile games on?

 - Expensive

-- Big to carry
+- Heavy and large to carry

 This version of the iPhone SE still has an Apple-made chip, not one produced by a third-party manufacturer.
-The A13 Bionic chip is still more powerful than the previous version of the SE and will power almost every mobile game you'd like to play.
+The A15 Bionic chip is still more powerful than the previous version of the SE and will power almost every mobile game you'd like to play.
 Starting at 64 GB in storage, you'll also have plenty of room for games and save data; but you can go as high as 256 GB for an additional cost.

 In terms of price, the iPhone SE is also the most affordable model.
-It's at least less than the iPhone 12 Pro Max depending on which version you purchase, but don't worry—the iPhone SE (2020) won't compromise on performance just because it costs less.
+It's at least less than the iPhone 13 Pro Max depending on which version you purchase, but don't worry — the iPhone SE (2022) won't compromise on performance just because it costs less.

 Pros: